-But today’s businesses need to tear down these silos to survive in a more agile and complex environment when companies are often dealing with a global supply chain.
+But today’s businesses need to tear down these silos, and silo mentality to survive in a more agile and complex environment when companies are often dealing with a global supply chain.

 Yet that isn’t the approach every company takes.
 As author Ron Ashkenas put it in the Harvard Business Review last year:

 “Many organizations still have hierarchical, siloed, and fragmented processes and cultures.
 In fact, having to cope with a fast-changing global economy has led many companies to create even more complex matrix organizations, where it’s actually harder to get the right people together for fast decision-making.”

 Ashkenas argues that companies need to use the “Work Out” process developed by former GE CEO Jack Welch.
 Work Out was designed to break down bureaucracy and bring together people from different levels of the organization to solve problems.

 In other words, Work Out was taking them out of their silos.

 Ashkenas writes about working with a major high-tech engineering company, where executives were frustrated with over-budget, behind schedule programs.
 As the company investigated, it found its “fragmented, geographically dispersed matrix structure made it very difficult for the program managers to coordinate efforts across functions, keep everyone focused on the cost and delivery goals, and get people to reach consensus.”

 So this company began holding Work Out sessions, bringing together everyone involved in a particular customer program: the program manager, the key engineers, and managers from sectors like finance, sales, and procurement.
 Their goal was to find a consensus for a solution in two days, and come up with a way to reach that solution.

 He also writes about another firm – this one a consumer products company – that began holding forums to improve communication across boundaries, whether they were different levels of the company hierarchy, or working in various divisions.